JimmyChao90196/Remote-Assignment/README.md

-This repository is JimmyChoa's assigment at Appworks School.
+qThis repository is JimmyChoa's assigment at Appworks School.